How is a Prolapsed Uterus Treated?

 If you have been through menopause and your prolapse is mild, a course of oestrogen treatment, in the form of a cream, a tablet or a vaginal ring may be recommended.

-If you need assistance or advice, Mr Broome at the Beaumont Hospital in Bolton has been helping ladies with prolapse for many years and has seen thousands of successful outcomes.
-If you would like to make an appointment, please ring 10204 404444.
+If you need assistance or advice, Mr Broome at the Spire Manchester Hospital has been helping ladies with prolapse for many years and has seen thousands of successful outcomes.
+Please e-mail us on info@thepelvicclinic.co.uk or call us on 0161 726 5100.